Kafka in Indirect Communication Paradigm

-This article provides a theoretical and technical background of message broker systems and a performance comparison of commonly used message broker systems today like ActiveMQ, RabbitMQ, Kafka, and AWS SQS.
+This article provides a theoretical and technical background of message broker systems and a performance comparison of Kafka with other message broker systems like ActiveMQ, RabbitMQ, and AWS SQS.

 The Architectural Elements in Distributed Systems

-George Coulouris, et al. describes system models for distributed systems in their book.
+George Coulouris, et al. describes system models for distributed systems in their book, Distributed Systems: Concepts and Design.

 There are three main communication paradigms in distributed systems: interprocess communication, remote invocation, and indirect communication.
 Both interprocess communication and remote invocation have two aspects in common.